sbrycebarker/emailAppA6/emailAppA6/README.md

 # EmailAppA6
 This is a small Angular 6 app to show my HTML5 Email skills.

+You will need to set up your own config file with a secret and an email and password.

 ## How to
 * Run npm start in top emailAppA6 folder
 * Fill out the form and the app will send you a styled email with the data from the form.